Law of India: Tort law

+Property law

+Property laws, land use, land-revenue, zoning, and real estate regulations are generally made by state governments, as acquisition and requisition of property is a concurrent subject, meaning both the Central and State governments in India are competent to make laws on it.

 Tax law

 Indian tax law involves several different taxes levied by different governments.
-Income Tax is levied by the Central Government under the Income Tax Act 1961.
+Income Tax is levied by the Central Government under the Income Tax Act, 2025.
 Customs and excise duties are also levied by the Central government.
 Sales tax is levied under VAT legislation at the state level.
 Since a new tax reform in the form of GST was levied through constitutional amendment and came into existence since 1 July 2017 which took the place of excise duties and VAT.

 The authority to levy a tax is derived from the Constitution of India which allocates the power to levy various taxes between the Centre and the State.
 An important restriction on this power is Article 265 of the Constitution which states that "No tax shall be levied or collected except by the authority of law."
 Therefore, each tax levied or collected has to be backed by an accompanying law, passed either by the Parliament or the State Legislature.
 In 2010–11, the gross tax collection amounted to ₹ 7.92 billion (Long scale), with direct tax and indirect tax contributing 56% and 44% respectively.